dangbert/dangbert.github.io/content/recipes.md

 #### Chicken Breast
 * bake at 400° for about 30 min
+* OR 15 min on high pressure in instant pot
+  * if frozen, separate pieces so it cooks right!
 * (pulled chicken): cook in instapot and sit until all pressure drains on its own